daacosta/AnMDtoplaywithGit/Test.md

 I am using github and I am already working with it.

 Opening a github account is as easy as visiting and following the instructions of [github's website](https://github.com) No big deal.
 I even used my gmail account to work with this.

+The remaining piece of software comes from [git's website](https://git-scm.com) (not to be confused with github: github is a repository and git is a version control system.)
+Now, this is also easy and what you will get is git and git bash which is another command interface.